 Once the sugar has dissolved and the cranberries have cracked open, it is ready to be blended.
-You can always leave these whole, but I prefer smoother sauce for the dessert.
+You can always leave this whole, but I prefer smoother sauce for the dessert.
+Set it aside to cool or place it in the fridge to speed up the process.

 This white chocolate mousse is much easier than the classic version.
 It is made with cream cheese, heavy cream, powdered sugar, vanilla.
 Pretty simple, right?
 This white chocolate mousse recipe is so easy.
 No eggs, no gelatin.
 Just a quick mix of a few ingredients and it's done!